peter-sattler/money-transfer-api/README.md

 Delete an account   | DELETE | http://localhost:8080/api/money-transfer/account/{customerId}/{number} |                    | 204 (Success)<br>404 (Customer or account not found)<br>409 (Non-zero balance)
 Account transfer    | PUT    | http://localhost:8080/api/money-transfer/account/transfer | {<br>"customerId": "123-456",<br>"sourceNumber": 123,<br>"targetNumber": 234,<br>"amount": 50<br>}     | 200 (Success)<br>404 (Customer, source or target account not found)<br>409 (Source and target accounts are the same or invalid transfer amount found)

-## Given Requirements
+## Requirements

-### Explicit Requirements

 :moneybag: Keep it simple and to the point (e.g. no need to implement any authentication).
 :moneybag: Assume the API is invoked by multiple systems and services on the behalf of end users.
 :moneybag: You can use frameworks/libraries if you like (except for Spring), but don't forget to keep it simple and avoid heavy frameworks.
 :moneybag: The data store should run in-memory for the sake of this test.
 :moneybag: The final result should be executable as a stand-alone program (should not require a pre-installed container/server).
 :moneybag: Demonstrate with tests that the API works as expected.

-### Implicit Requirements

 :moneybag: The code produced by you is expected to be of high quality.
 :moneybag: There are no detailed requirements, use common sense.